-The new initiative seeks to facilitate integrative research approaches in the social sciences and the engineering sciences.
-(Credit: Phonlamai Photo – shutterstock.com)
+The new funding initiative on AI set up by the Foundation aims to enable joint, integrative research approaches in the social and technical sciences.
+(Illustration: Phonlamai Photo - shutterstock.com)

 The funding initiative "Artificial Intelligence - Its Impact on the Society of Tomorrow" is aimed at researchers who join together in consortia comprising disciplines in engineering, the social sciences and / or the humanities to tackle the challenges arising from the impact of artificial intelligence on society.
 Since such cross-disciplinary constellations have mostly yet to be envisaged, in addition to the funding of selected projects over a period of up to four years, it is also possible to apply for a one-year planning grant prior to submitting a full application.
 The first closing dates for applications are July 5, 2018 and July 4, 2019.

 Be it self-driving cars or autonomous robots, researchers in the field of artificial intelligence are achieving phenomenal technological advances that experts thought were impossible just a few years ago.
 For example, computer programs that autonomously learn functions and whose behavior is therefore no longer completely comprehensible to its designers are no longer merely a figment of the imagination.